About the KBA:

 Everyone is welcome to bring their family, and join us on Saturday, October 29!

 The KBA Publications Committee meets periodically to discuss articles of interest for DICTA.
 If you are interested in submitting an article for DICTA, please review our Publication Guidelines and Author Guidelines.

 Senior Lawyers Activities

 The Seniors Section is comprised of members over the age of 50.
 The Section meets three to four times per year.
 The section affords an opportunity for senior members to gather for fellowship and address interests unique to them, while staying abreast of KBA activities.
-The Senior Section meets quarterly at Chesapeake's.
+The Senior Section meets quarterly at Calhoun's on the River.

 Solo Practitioner & Small Firm Activities

 Beginning in 2002, the KBA Solo Practitioner & Small Firm has sponsored a continuing legal education program on how to set-up and maintain a law practice.
 Download the most recent version (2010).